aoloe/photoTweaker/README.md

 - save and load profiles for the preferences
 - create a script that opens each file in a directory and let's edit a copy
 - white balance
+- check the win software from lucern and get inspiration from it.

 for version 1.1.
 - get it to build with jenkins